extrawest/Extrawest-OCPI-2.2.1-CPO-Client/README.md

  - [VersionResponseDTO](docs/VersionResponseDTO.md)

-## Documentation for Authorization
+## Documentation for Authentication and Authorization

-All endpoints do not require authorization.
+All endpoints do not require authorization or authentication.

 ## Recommendation